Create a custom hint step-by-step

 - Build the project, which compiles the TypeScript to JavaScript in the

-is a monorepo built on top of yarn
+yarn build. webhint is a monorepo built on top of yarn workspaces and this

 is the proper way to link the modules.